Hardening NixOS

 services, daemons, and basic system processes are started, stopped and

 supervised on modern Linux distributions, including NixOS.
+It provides a suite

-system and service manager that runs as PID 1
+manager that runs as PID 1

-and starts the rest of the
+and starts the rest of the system.

 Because it launches and supervises almost all system services, hardening systemd means raising the baseline security of your entire system.